mainmatter/mainmatter.com/_posts/2021-10-18-automating-ember-learning-releases-with-rust.md

   [Deprecations](https://deprecations.emberjs.com/), and finally coordinates and releases the [release blog post](https://blog.emberjs.com/tag/releases).

-The release blog post marks the official release of a new project version, since it means that all of the sub-projects and relevant documentation is ready and tests for developers to use and consult.
+The [release blog post](https://blog.emberjs.com/tag/releases) marks the official release of a new project version, since it means that all of the sub-projects and relevant documentation is ready and tested for developers to use and consult.

 ### The Learning team process